MrAlias/upkeep/README.md

 ##### `upkeep::manage_rkhunter`

-  If rkhunter is installed on the system it will likely complain if packages are upgraded with out it knowing about it.
-This parameter specifies if rkhunter should be notified up package upgrades by having it run `rkhunter --propupd`.
+  If rkhunter is installed on the system it will likely complain if packages are upgraded without it knowing about them.
+This parameter specifies if rkhunter should be updated by runing `rkhunter --propupd`.

 ##### `upkeep::rkhunter`